Top 10 Ways to Know You Suffer From Impostor Syndrome

 Top 10 Ways to Know If You Suffer From Impostor Syndrome

+Impostor syndrome describes the belief shared by millions of men and women around the world that deep down we really aren’t as intelligent, capable, qualified, or talented as everyone seems to THINK we are — despite evidence of our accomplishments.
 But impostor syndrome can often be confused with low self-esteem, self-worth, lack of confidence — and a variety of other human experiences.
 So leading expert Dr. Valerie Young offers up these 10 ways to know if you suffer from impostor syndrome:

 1. You live in constant fear of being “found out.”
 To the outside world you appear confident and competent.
 Instead you believe that up until now anyway, you’ve somehow managed to slip through the system undetected and it is just a matter of time before you are found out.